dyno-might/dyno-might.github.io/_posts/2022-07-11-potato-diet.md

 The problem is: It's not really possible to stay on the potato diet long-term.
 When I talked to some doctors I know (socially) about this, they were alarmed.
 Now, these were random specialists, and they often gave incorrect reasons (e.g. that potatoes have no protein).
 I think it's probably fine for a few weeks.
 But still: Everyone seems to agree that it's most healthy to eat a varied diet and a single ingredient is not varied.
 You can't eat potatoes forever.

 And the evidence seems to be that all other fad diets *don't* work to keep weight off long-term.
 For that to happen, you need to transition to a lower-calorie steady-state diet.
-It's *possible* that some diet could cause reset your hormone balance so that eating naturally would keep you at a lower weight.
+It's *possible* that some diet could reset your hormone balance so that eating naturally would keep you at a lower weight.
 But as far as I know, no such diet is known, and I see no reason to think the potato diet will be the first exception.

 Thus, I also predict with high confidence that the potato diet is *not* effective in leading to sustained weight loss.